bigmazi/flamethrower-rehabilitation/README.md

-This plugin addressess issues with flamethrower that were shown in this video: https://www.youtube.com/watch?v=JqaI5LhNalk
+This plugin addressess issues with flamethrower that were pointed out in this video: https://www.youtube.com/watch?v=JqaI5LhNalk

 1. Disables Blue Moon rampup mechanics.
 2. Reverses flame priority for dealing damage (damage is now based on youngest possible flame instead of oldest).